 My family and I have chosen a bit of a different path.
 We homeschool our three girls, ages 6, 9, and 10.
-We did not always homeschool.
+We did not always homeschool, but now we are homeschooling with bipolar disorder.
 The older two started out in our local public school system.
 It wasn’t until a series of events forced me to leave my job that we were able to begin this lifestyle.

 It is hard to believe that was four years ago.
 And yet, here we are.

 The core of that series of events… I developed Bipolar Disorder after my youngest daughter was born.
 It changed me fundamentally and made holding a job impossible.

 I know what you’re thinking.
 I can’t work but I homeschool?
 Yes.
 Many people have asked how I do it.
 Today was one of those days I found myself asking that same question..
 Honestly, I have to give a lot of the credit to my kids.

 Early on we put together a system that works for us, but much of it is dependent on them.
 We do a lot of what I call our independent work.
 It covers our core subjects: math, reading, Bible, writing, spelling, and grammar.
 They are responsible to do these topics daily.
 I have chosen programs or workbooks that allow them to follow the directions and do the work with little intervention from me.
 I am available to answer questions and help with new ideas, but the material we have does not require much preparation or lecture on my part.

 Every morning one of the girls or I write the material we will be covering for the day on our white board and each puts their initial next to a topic as they finish it with someone finally crossing it out entirely.

 Then, depending on how things are going, we add in science, history, cultural studies, and a historically based read-aloud.
 We also do field trips when possible and a weekly homeschool cooperative where the girls take art, music, and other creative classes.